shoeffner/mthesis/src/gaze_library.md

 documentation](https://shoeffner.github.io/gaze) is always available online and contains the latest changes.
 "Always" is a slight simplification, as failures can always happen: GitHub has a +sla uptime of \SI{99.95}{{\%}} for its business customers.
-Since Gaze is only hosted as a free repository, this +sla does not apply directly, but it is reasonable to assume that the services are available most of the time for free users as well.
+Since \Gaze{} is only hosted as a free repository, this +sla does not apply directly, but it is reasonable to assume that the services are available most of the time for free users as well.

 ### License issues

-While Gaze is licensed under the MIT License, it can not be used for commercial applications at the time of writing this thesis, although the license gives this impression.
+While \Gaze{} is licensed under the MIT License, it can not be used for commercial applications at the time of writing this thesis, although the license gives this impression.
 This is because the license of the training data [@Sagonas2016] for the 68 face landmarks' model